-SCOPE This guide is aimed at the people responsible for the design and implementation of the Ethics Committee on R&I. Generally speaking, there are two types of Ethics Committees, permanent and ad hoc. ➢ In RFO's or small RPO's an Ad Hoc Ethics Committee is recommended in order to not create bureaucratic struc-
+OBJECTIVE SCOPE It is to help the Research Performance Organisation (RPO) and Research Funding Organisation (RFO) in the process of adapting or creating an Ethics Committee on R&I to cover RRI aspects.
+This guide is aimed at the people responsible for the design and implementation of the Ethics Committee on R&I. Generally speaking, there are two types of Ethics Committees, permanent and ad hoc.
+In RFO's or small RPO's an Ad Hoc Ethics Committee is recommended in order to not create bureaucratic structures.

-1. PURPOSE
+1. Purpose